 People’s Choice Award

 Nine of our ten Awards are sponsored but the People’s Choice Award – which recognises a particularly high-profile campaign or campaigner – is both supported and decided by you – our friends and supporters.
 Celebrating the achievements of effective and inspiring campaigners is at the heart of what we do here at the Sheila McKechnie Foundation (SMK) –and funding is vital in helping us do this.
-We have launched a fundraising campaign with a goal of raising 5K to help us recognise outstanding campaigners at our 2017 SMK Campaigner Awards.
+Thank you to everyone who donated, altogether we raised £1,170, helping us recognise outstanding campaigners at our 2017 SMK Campaigner Awards!

 2017 Peoples Choice Award winner